The Build: Urban Bamboo Tinyhouse Earthship (SkyKubu)

 And Here’s the Boo…

 We called in some apprentices from our neighbours Bali Street Kids, and found talent to say the least.
 Alfred was a natural on the tools and stayed on to learn carpentry with Arief and Supri.
-Johannas who came over a few times in the afternoon is the originator of the Bamboo Stars idea; he just started making a star one day from bamboo in our trash pile.
+Johannas (originally from Sumba) who came over a few times in the afternoons is the originator of the Bamboo Stars design; He just started making a star one day from bamboo in our bamboo trash pile.

 Bamboo E-book by Natalie Davenport